 To apply for the program, you need to submit:

-- Two letters of recommendation, which the admissions committee prefers to be submitted online.
+- Two letters of recommendation, submitted electronically.
 One letter should address your academic/intellectual qualifications.
 There are no specific requirements for the second letter, but applicants with substantial work/professional experience should consider a letter from an employer;

 - A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the academic program.
 The statement of purpose should clearly describe one or two of your core reasons for going into teaching.
 Describe your relevant experience and other qualifications.
 Your statement should be 3-5 pages long.

-International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL and IELTS scores, and important information regarding visas, please visit our international page.
+International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please visit our international page.